-I’m a native of the Englewood community located on Chicago’s South Side, raised in a large family long plagued by poverty, poor housing, and poor health.
+I’m one of the lucky ones whose passion, purpose and profession are perfectly intertwined with one another.
+But, it didn’t start out that way.
+A native of the Englewood community located on Chicago’s South Side, I was raised in a large family long plagued by poverty, poor housing, and poor health.

 In my early teens, I watched my mother suffer through a debilitating work-related injury that led to permanent joint damage, excess weight gain, and eventually a diagnosis of type 2 diabetes, all before the age of 45.
 My maternal grandmother succumbed to the second of two strokes just shy of her 60th birthday.